LucasFaudman/Misc-Hosting/social-media.md

 The first step in the overall process is reading the raw logs produced by the services on the honeypot into Python objects.

 My honeypot is running the following software which produce logs:
 - Cowrie SSH/Telnet honeypot on ports 22,2233,2222,2223 which produces Cowrie logs in JSON format.
-A
 - Dshield Web honeypot on ports 80,8080,443,8443 which produces web logs in JSON format.
 - Zeek IDS which produces a variety of logs in Zeek format